 Learn Your Rights & Options During a Free Consultation

-SM Energy Company is an oil and natural gas exploration company that was founded over 100 years ago.
-Its assets are in the Eagle Ford Group and the Permian Basin, and as of the end of 2020, SM Energy had an estimated 404 million barrels of oil equivalent (petroleum, natural gas, and natural gas liquids) in reserves.
+SM Energy has been active in the Rockies since the early 1990s.
+The company solidified its position in the region with the 1999 acquisition of Nance Petroleum.
+Its assets are in the Eagle Ford Group and Permian Basin.
+As of the end of 2020, SM Energy had an estimated 404 million barrels of oil equivalent (petroleum, natural gas, and natural gas liquids) in reserves.
 The company had 504 employees, produced 126,900 barrels of oil equivalent per day, and earned $1.126 billion in revenue in 2020.
 Its total assets are estimated at nearly $5 billion.

 SM Energy’s History of Oil & Natural Gas Production in the U.S.

-In 1994, St. Mary Land & Exploration Company purchased approximately 30,000 acres of land in the Permian Basin.
-St. Mary continued to acquire other companies and expand, eventually moving into the Maverick Basin and the Eagle Ford Shale in 2009.
+- In 1994, St. Mary Land & Exploration Company purchased approximately 30,000 acres of land in the Permian Basin.
+St. Mary continued to acquire other companies and expand.

 SM Energy Oil Rig Accident Reports